PrajeetSingh/OracleRACGitHubKB/GI-RAC Tidbits.md

 * To store Oracle database files, we can use ASM and to use Non-Oracle database files, we can use OCFS (Oracle Cloud File System, previously known as ACFS) in shared file system.
 * OCFS can also be used to store, data files, control files, online redo log files, etc.
 * Another benefit of OCFS is that we can take snapshot of it and then snapshots of snapshots.
-  * If we have a PDB database of say 10 TB, we can take snapshot of this PDB, which will take seconds.
+  * If we have a PDB database of say 10 TB, we can take a snapshot of this PDB, which will take seconds.
 This way we can clone our database very quickly, especially for our testing and QA databases.
+  * OCFS has a feature of Tagging.
+So, we can set a group of directories or files as a logical group.
+  * So, ACFS with DB Files, Tagging, Auditing, Encryption and Snapshotting, is OCFS.